 We have been consulting with our colleagues at the Chicago Public Schools (CPS) regarding the election next year of school board members.
-We met with our fellow ethics officers from all the sister agencies, as well as the Cook County Board of Ethics and Cook County Assessor's Office, in our offices on October 19.
+We will next meet with our fellow ethics officers from all the sister agencies, as well as the Cook County Board of Ethics and Cook County Assessor's Office, in March 2024.